What is WSS & History of the Tri/Quad

 What will the money raised be applied towards?

-Why should you and your child participate in the WSS Foundation Kids Triathlon?
+Why should you and your child participate in the WSS Foundation Kids Quadrathlon?